AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

   - Use the `list` command first to list all foodplaces.

-1. Valid Test Case - Assigning a valid rating to a valid foodplace:<br>
+1. Valid Test case - Assigning a valid rating to a valid foodplace:<br>
     Command: `rate 1 5`<br>
     Expected:
       - First foodplace in the list will be assigned a rating: `< 5/10 >`